ampproject/amphtml/extensions/amp-story/amp-story.md

 A URL to the [story poster](<#poster-guidelines-(for-poster-portrait-src,-poster-landscape-src,-and-poster-square-src)>) in landscape format (4x3 aspect ratio).

+### entity (optional)

+The name of the story's creating entity.
+For example: `entity="User"`, where User created the story on the publisher's platform.

+### entity-logo-src (optional)

+A URL to the story creating entity's logo in square format (1x1 aspect ratio).
+For example `entity-logo-src="https://example.com/logo/1x1.png"`, where 1x1.png is a 96x96 px logo.

+### entity-url (optional)

+A URL to the story creating entity's platform.
+For example `entity-url="https://example.com/profile/user"`, which links to User's profile on the publisher's platform.

 ### supports-landscape (optional)

 Enables landscape orientation support on mobile devices and a full bleed landscape experience on desktop devices.